nanthagabriel/learning-projects/README.md

 This repository is organized into different branches to reflect my learning focus:

-- Personal projects: Branch for Python mini-projects apps).
+- learning-projects: Branch for Python mini-projects apps.
 - leetcode: Branch for LeetCode coding challenges (Easy, Medium, Hard).
 - Exercism: Branch for Exercism coding exercises in Python and algorithms.